zenparsing/js-classes-1.1/README.md

 }
 ```

-### Instance & Class Closures
+### `class` Products

-The `class` keyword will, depending on the definition, produce up to 2 more products.
-Should the definition contain hidden static members, a class closure containing these definitions will be produced, executed, and attached to the constructor function object.
-Should the definition contain hidden non-static members, an instance closure definition will be produced and attached to the constructor function object.
+Beyond the constructor and the prototype, the `class` keyword will, depending on the definition, produce up to 3 more products.
+* If the class contains no member definitions prefixed with `priv`, no additional products will be produced.
+* If `priv` members exist, `class will produce at minimum a class signature applied to all functions of the class, including the constructor.
+* If there are any `priv static` members, the `class` keyword will also produce a private container on the constructor.
+* If there are any `priv` members that are not `static`:
+    * The `class` keyword will produce a private initializer function attached to the prototype.
+    * The private initializer function will produce a private container on the instance.

-Upon instantiation of the class, immediately following the attaching of the prototype to the new instance, the instance closure definition will be executed and the resulting instance closure will be attached to the new instance.
+Upon instantiation of the class, immediately following the return of the new instance from the base class, the private initializer will be executed.

-When a function is called with a class instance object (having an attached instance closure) as its context, the closure signature of the function is compared with the closure signature of the class instance object's instance closure prior to the generation of the called function's local scope.
-If the signatures match, the instance closure is added to the scope chain of the function call.
-This allows the variables in the instance closure to be used directly.

-### Closure Signatures

-When a `class` definition is evaluated, if an instance closure definition is created, a closure signature is created for and attached to that definition.
-This closure signature will be applied to every closure created from that definition.
-This signature is also attached to every member function declared by the `class` definition, including the default constructor.
-If a class closure is created, a closure signature is likewise create for and attached to it, as well as every member function declared by the `class` definition.
-This signature is used to make hidden member access verification as quick as possible.
+When a function that accesses the private members of the context object is called, the context object is cheked to see if it has a property whose name matches the class signature of that function prior to the execution of the function.
+The same test is performed for each access of a private member of an object that is not the current context.
+These 2 checks guarantee that no access to private members can be performed from an inappropriate execution context, or using an inappropriate context object.
+This is _brand-checking_ as defined by this proposal.

 ### Additional Notes

-It is an early error if left hand argument (LHA) of a `::` operator is not an object with an attached instance closure.
+It is an early error if left hand argument (LHA) of a `::` operator is not an object with private members.

-It is an early error if the right hand argument (RHA) of a `::` operator is not the lexically visible name of a hidden method or instance variable.

-It is an early error if the closure signature on the instance closure of the LHA of a `::` operator does not match a closure signature of the current execution context.
+It is an early error if the class signature of the current execution context is not a property of the LHA of the `::` operator.

-It is an early error if duplicate hidden names are defined within a single class definition and the names do not reference a get/set accessor pair.
+It is an early error if duplicate private member names are defined within a single class definition and the names do not reference a get/set accessor pair.

-Reflection is not supported on instance variables, instance variable names, hidden methods, or hidden method names.
+Reflection is not externally supported for any private member.
+It is not a goal of this proposal to support internal reflection, but it is likewise not precluded.

-Lexically scoped instance variable declarations and hidden method definitions introduce new names into a parallel scope.
-Hidden names do not shadow non-hidden names.
+Private member names do not shadow public member names.

 ### More